Positioning vs. Branding

 Joe LePla has written three books about branding, and knows more about the subject than just about anyone.
 He advocates that your brand helps everyone in your company know how to react to any situation with customers, partners, prospects and fellow employees.

-“Branding is the promise that you keep as an organization,” say LePla, principal strategist at GreenRubino, a marketing/advertising firm based in Seattle.
+“Branding is the promise that you keep as an organization,” say LePla, who is now retired except taking on an occasional project.
 “It’s about understanding your unique core value which is at the intersection of what you do well, what your customers value and what you can own.”

 While marketing has traditionally been the user and driver of a company’s brand, LePla’s approach elevates brand responsibility to your management team.
 Branding reflects who you are as a company, its personality, values and expectations for daily actions.